 - To have strategies in place to support victims and bullies

 - To ensure that parents know who to approach if they are worried that their child is being bullied

 - To ensure that children know what bullying is and know what to do when it occurs

 School systems for reporting and monitoring bullying

 At Kilmorie we believe it is important to listen to children when they have concerns.
 Children can fall out with each other or say things that other children do not like.
 We encourage them to tell each other when they do not like something that is happening.
-Children also have the opportunity of sharing concerns through the ‘box of worries’ that can be found in every classroom.
+Children also have the opportunity of sharing concerns through the ‘worry boxes’ that can be found in every classroom.

 When it is reported that a child is being bullied (either by themselves or someone else) then action will be taken promptly and firmly.
 The allegation will be thoroughly investigated by the member of staff to whom it has been reported, or where judged necessary, by a member of the Senior Leadership Team (SLT).
-Both victim and alleged bully will be interviewed and a record of the incident completed (see appendix 3 – incident form) and filed.
+Both victim and alleged bully will be interviewed and a record of the incident kept (see appendix 3 for an example of an incident form).
 Where children have completed a written record of events these can be attached to the incident form.
 A member of staff responsible for supporting the victim will be named on the incident form.
 The bully will be informed that such behaviour is unacceptable and be made aware of the consequences of their actions (in line with the behaviour policy).
 They will also have a named member of staff to support them.